The 12 Best Portrait Photographers in London

 She brings feeling and emotion to the fore like no other, all while photographing herself.
 We’re not sure why self-portraits aren’t a more common practice, but Laura BC makes a powerful case for why they’re a worthwhile endeavor.
 This London portrait photographer is a true artist.
 While she shares her many facets with us one picture at a time, her captions are just as giving—useful tips and technical tidbits to achieve a certain quality in your pictures, too.

 Ashley Meerloo’s portraits promise drama.
 Heavy stylization, sharp contrast, detailing, and composition make all of his photographs striking to see.
 His color portraits on the other hand are contrastingly gentle.
 And what makes his work interesting is the sheer variety of portraits around a handful of subjects, as well as the impact that a change in treatment can create.
 Ashley plays with everything possible that can be showcased, and his portraits reveal that dynamic eye distinctly.
+He is also a renowned lifestyle coach who shares his business expertise with others.

 10. Silvie Taylor